The difference between a 7-8 Figure dropshipper and a 5 figure dropshipper.

-On day 5th and 6th of the 7D framework, we’ll get the trainees to shadow the existing team members in their department.
+On days 5th and 6th of the 7D framework, we’ll get the trainees to shadow the existing team members in their departments.

-Sometimes, there may be too many context or scenario based questions for the automated training to cover.
+Sometimes, there may be too many contexts or scenario-based questions for the automated training to cover.

 So getting the trainees to shadow the existing team can help to cover that.